-What is the difference between zGG and tzGm?
+What is the difference between zGG and tzGm (as of December 1, 2023)?

-The zGG (gross vehicle weight) and the tzGm (technically permissible maximum mass) both refer to the maximum mass a vehicle is allowed to carry or tow, but they have different meanings.
+The zGG (gross vehicle weight) and the tzGm (technically permissible maximum mass) both refer to the maximum mass that a vehicle is permitted to carry or tow.
+However, these terms differ in their precise meaning and legal or technical implications.

 zGG (gross vehicle weight)